French Polynesia – Islands, Education, Tahiti, and Rate – from StateUniversity.com

 University degree “Health and Wellness Practice”

-University degree “Organic farming”
+University degree in “Organic farming”

 Preparing for IT and Internet Certificate (2i) Level 1